 All subject-related courses must be related to the topic of the dissertation and should be attended over the entire duration of the doctoral project.
 The subject-specific courses are neither offered by the School specifically for this program nor listed centrally – they must be arranged independently by the doctoral candidate and their supervisors, and submitted to the MGC for approval.
 The subject-specific courses are neither offered by the School specifically for this program nor is there a list of all courses on offer.

 If you have questions concerning the recognition of courses, please contact (link sends e-mail)us with the exact information about the course (program, flyer, etc.).

 - Method courses, workshops (e.g. EMBO courses, satellite workshops, Felasa-B)

 - lab courses, Doctoral seminars, lab-meetings, journal clubs*

-- From Summer 2020 we accept conferences as subject-related courses:
+- From Summer 2020 we accept conferences, symposia and similar events as subject-related courses:

 - up to max.
 2 SWS (21 hours) per candidate per doctoral degree